 Instead of the normal juice extraction method which uses blades, cold-pressed juices press the fruit and vegetables, releasing the juice.
 This means the nutrients in the juice aren’t destroyed.
 It’s a great way to get all your vitamins and minerals in one serving and a great alternative to a can of Coke.

 For a thicker, creamier or richer alternative to a cold-pressed juice, try a smoothie instead.
+Made with your regular office milk, fresh smoothies at work are easy peasy!

 If you want something warm and comforting, heat a packet of plain instant oatmeal in the microwave for a quick and satisfying treat that will fill you up.
 Choose plain oatmeal and add your favourite toppings, such as nuts, fresh fruit and a drizzle of honey for sweetness.